-(C) Degree of Bachelor with Honours.
+(C) Degree with Honours.

-An undergraduate who has passed in at least nine classes of the Ordinary Arts or Science course with sufficient credit is allowed to enter an Honour course.
+An undergraduate who has passed in at least nine of the Required classes of the Ordinary course with sufficient credit is allowed to enter an Honour course.

 Permission to enter an Honour course must be obtained from the Faculty, and only students of outstanding merit will be granted this privilege.
 The student should therefore plan the course so as to include the Preliminary classes in the first two years.